Rolling Hills Estates, California: Education

 The Palos Verdes Library District operates the Peninsula Center Library in Rolling Hills Estates.

-Nishiyamato Academy of California opened in April 1993.
-It was originally located in the former Dapplegray School building in Rolling Hills Estates.
-It was founded by Ryotaro Tanose, a Japanese Diet member, as a sister school of the Nishiyamato Gakuen Junior High School and High School in Kawai, Nara Prefecture, Japan.
-Currently it is located in Lomita.

 Economy

 Top employers

 According to the city's 2009 Comprehensive Annual Financial Report, the top employers in the city are:

 Retail

 The city contains The Promenade on the Peninsula mall, originally an enclosed regional mall with two department store anchors, May Company California and Bullocks Wilshire, as well as the Peninsula Center, which originally had a Buffums department store.